-Pursuant to the Company's bylaws and the Colorado Business Corporations Act, management of the affairs, property, and business of the Company is vested in its Board of Directors.
+Pursuant to the Company's bylaws and the Colorado Business Corporations Act, management of the affairs, property, and business of the Company is vested in its Board.

-The Company's bylaws provide that the size of the Board of Directors shall be determined from time to time by resolution of the Board of Directors but shall not consist of less than one director or more than ten directors.
+The Company's bylaws provide that the size of the Board shall be determined from time to time by resolution of the Board but shall not consist of less than one director or more than ten directors.
 If any member or nominee is unable to serve as a director or if any director leaves the Board between Annual Meetings, the Board, by resolution, may reduce the number of directors or elect an individual to fill the resulting vacancy.
-As of the date of this Proxy Statement, the Board of Directors has six members: Michael Salaman, Darren Lampert, Eula Adams, Stephen Aiello, Paul Ciasullo and Sean Stiefel.
+As of the date of this Proxy Statement, the Board has five members: Michael Salaman, Darren Lampert, Eula Adams, Stephen Aiello, and Paul Ciasullo.